 What are the benefits of an Indigenous business loan?

 Whether secured or unsecured, short-term or long-term, an Indigenous business loan can offer a number of benefits.
 These include helping your Indigenous business with cashflow, funding expansion plans, managing employees, and more.

 I’m interested in applying for an unsecured loan for my Indigenous business.
 How can I get started?

 Thankfully, the process for applying for an unsecured business loan at Lumi is relatively easy.
-Simply fill in our application form online, before waiting up to 24 hours to receive your outcome.
-Once a loan is approved, the funds will be deposited into your nominated business account the next business day.
+Simply fill in our application form online, before waiting up to two hours to receive your outcome.
+Once a loan is approved, the funds will be deposited into your nominated business account on the same business day.

 What documentation do I need to apply for an Indigenous business loan?

 During the loan process, you may need to provide key personal and business information such as a valid form of ID (driver’s license or passport), information about your business (including registration details and ABN), evidence of your financial history, an effective business plan, your recent tax return, and an explanation of the purpose of the loan and how you intend to use the funds.
 Find out more about what lenders look for in your business loan application by reading our helpful guide.

 Not sure if an Indigenous business loan is right for you?
 Be sure to check out our full list of finance options for startups.